Hack4Dev/CubeSat_ImageClassify/README.md

 ## Video

-In addition to reviewing the provided notebooks, we recommend watching this video [link](https://www.youtube.com/watch?v=3N9-eGfQiS0).
+- In addition to reviewing the provided notebooks, we recommend watching this video [link](https://www.youtube.com/watch?v=3N9-eGfQiS0).
 In the video, Prof. Thron discusses the challenge in detail and explores possible approaches to achieving an optimal solution.

+- We also recommend watching this [video](https://www.youtube.com/watch?v=CPDlVR684Vo), if you plan to use [ilifu](https://www.ilifu.ac.za/), our cloud computing system, during the hackathons.

 ## Prerequisites